Vereinigung Cockpit: “Easyjet must not allow Berlin to continue to bleed dry”

 • YankeeZulu1, 27.
 May 2022 @ 13: 21

-Even if Her Gröls doesn't fit, Easyjet will simply calculate economically and withdraw both machines and (as a logical consequence) cut staff.
-That's a special feature of the LCC.
-At the same time, BER cannot work with fees that do not cover the costs.
-And if other airports, especially in D, were willing to act like this, the whole problem would not exist: the flight prices would have to rise accordingly, no one would have to discuss “loss-inducing district runways” to the previous extent, as well as the denunciation of 2Drei -Euro-Fuchzig”-flights would go back.
+Even if Mr Gröls doesn't like it, Easyjet will simply do the economics and withdraw aircraft and (as a logical consequence) cut staff.
+That is just a special feature of the LCC.
+At the same time, BER cannot work with fees that do not cover costs.
+And if other airports, especially in Germany, were prepared to do the same, the whole problem would not exist: flight prices would have to rise accordingly, no one would have to discuss "loss-making district runways" as before, and the denunciation of "2 euro, XNUMX euro" flights would also decrease.

 Leave a Comment